 Transportation volunteers: The best vehicles for transporting feral cats are vans as they can house the traps more comfortably than a car, but you can use whatever vehicle you have.
 You would need to line your vehicle with a plastic tarp to keep it clean – the Coalition may be able to provide assistance with this.

-You can also volunteer at a spay/neuter clinic or with shelter building!
+You can also volunteer with Toronto Street Cat’s shelter building team!

 Helping Feral Cats in other municipalities